NAndreasson/tomtim/README.md

 tomtim
 ======

-CLI pomodoro timer created in Node.js
+CLI pomodoro timer created in Node.js.
+Notifies you when pomodoro/break is finished.

 ## Installation